|

 that all phenomena, including the most cherished concepts of Buddhist

-philosophy (dharmas), are empty of svabhāva, or intrinsic
+philosophy (dharmas), are empty of svabhāva,

-devastatingly logical method.
+a devastatingly logical method.
 For instance, he deconstructed the concept of

 causality by examining the relationship between a cause and its effect,